tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/清单功能概述_intl_en.md

 - Select an encryption mode: No encryption or SSE-COS.
 If SSE-COS is selected, COS encrypts the generated inventory report.
 - Configure the output location of the inventory: You need to specify the bucket where to store the inventory report.

->!The destination bucket must be in the same region as the source bucket.
+>!
+The destination bucket must be in the same region as the source bucket.
 They can be the same bucket.
+>

-## Directions
+## How to Use

 #### Configuring inventory via the console